cheungbx/fridgemon/README.md

           3. DHT22 provides both the temperature and humdity measurement.

   OTA:    Over The Air code upgrade has been included to allow future codes to be upgraded over WIFI.
-          Just press reset button on ESP8266, and within 15 seconds, upload codes through Arduino IDE by referencing the IP address of the ESP 8266 microcontroller.
+          Just press the "Upgrade" button on the MQTT dashboard to put the ESP8266 in a firmware program mode.
+          Then on the Arduino IDE, click Ports, and find the matching IP address for your board.
+          Click "->" to comple and upload new codes.
+          If the upload is not done within 1 min, ESP8266 will resume the normal program execution mode.

  ESP 8266 WIFI library and the PubSubClient for MQTT IoT communications